sofyansetiawan/ttd-jest-oop-simulation/README.md

 # ttd-jest-oop-simulation
-TDD with Jest.js for testing simulation applications with Node.js OOP
+TDD with Jest.js to test and simulate OOP using Node.js